luomus/pyha/docs/Install.md

 touch env_variables.sh
 ```

-Add all environment variables to the template here (see the list of variables with examples in the `install.sh` file):
+Add all environment variables there (see the list of variables with examples in the `install.sh` file):

     export ENVAR='content'
     ...